zulip/zulip/contrib_bots/lib/readme.md

-In order to make bot development easy, we separate out boilerplate code (loading up the Client API, etc.) from bot-specific code (do what makes the bot unique).
+In order to make bot development easy, we separate out boilerplate code (loading up the Client API, etc.) from bot-specific code (actions of the bot/what the bot does).

 All of the boilerplate code lives in `../run.py`.
 The runner code does things like find where it can import